ESG and Waste Management: Meeting Environmental Compliance Goals

 Why Waste Is the ESG Metric That Moves Fastest

 The math compounds when waste-to-energy outputs are factored in.
-Pyrolysis of that same 1,000 tonnes produces syngas (40–50% of output), liquid fuel (25–35%), and char (10–25%), generating approximately 1.2 MW of thermal energy per tonne processed.
-Replacing grid electricity or fossil heating fuel with waste-derived energy creates additional avoided emissions that further reduce reported carbon intensity.
+Pyrolysis of that same 1,000 tonnes produces syngas (40–50% of output), liquid fuel (25–35%), and char (10–25%) [RWE process design data — ratios shift with feedstock moisture and composition], generating approximately 1.2 MW of thermal energy per tonne processed [engineering estimate].
+And replacing grid electricity or fossil heating fuel with waste-derived energy creates additional avoided emissions that further reduce reported carbon intensity.

 Mapping Waste to ESG Frameworks